 We get asked often, “When should I clean my kitchen vent hood system and do I have to wait for the bi-annual inspection?”
 At AIE, we feel inspecting and cleaning the hood system twice a year is not nearly enough to lower fire risk.
 We recommend your staff clean the kitchen hood, filter, and nozzles frequently – weekly, monthly, or bi-monthly.
 The fusible links that accept the heat and kick-off the fire suppression system will not work when built up with grease.

 If your restaurant is high-volume in nature, make hood and nozzle cleaning part of the daily routine.
 This stops accumulating grease and the dirt that sticks to it, and keeps it from collecting in the flue.
-These simple tasks can decrease the likelihood of hood fires, keep your kitchen running safely, and your business in operation.
+These simple restaurant fire suppression system tasks can decrease the likelihood of hood fires, keep your kitchen running safely, and your business in operation.

 In the U.S., total annual restaurant fires cost approximately $165 million, and 57% of the time, those fires involve kitchen equipment.